eclipse/steady/README.md

 As such, it addresses the OWASP Top 10 security risk A9, [Using Components with Known Vulnerabilities](https://www.owasp.org/index.php/Top_10-2017_A9-Using_Components_with_Known_Vulnerabilities), which is often the root cause of data breaches [[1]](https://snyk.io/blog/owasp-top-10-breaches/).

 In comparison to other tools, the detection is code-centric and usage-based, which allows for more accurate detection and assessment than tools relying on meta-data.
-The approach implemented in the open-source vulnerability management tool as is best described in the following scientific papers:
+The approach implemented in the open-source vulnerability assessment tool as is best described in the following scientific papers:
 - Serena Ponta, Henrik Plate, Antonino Sabetta, [Beyond Metadata: Code-centric and Usage-based Analysis of Known Vulnerabilities in Open-source Software](https://arxiv.org/abs/1806.05893), 34th International Conference on Software Maintenance and Evolution (ICSME), 2018
 - Henrik Plate, Serena Ponta, Antonino Sabetta, [Impact Assessment for Vulnerabilities in Open-Source Software Libraries](https://arxiv.org/pdf/1504.04971.pdf), 31st International Conference on Software Maintenance and Evolution (ICSME), 2015